floresbakker/OntoReSpec/README.md

 4. Place the output of the OntoReSpec script into the input folder of the RDF2HTML script (or use the playground application of that repository) and run that script.
 This will generate the HTML file of your ReSpec-document.

 NOTE: This is work in progress.

+# Acknowledgements

+I would like to thank the people at RDFlib and PyShacl for their support and accomplishments regarding their open source triple store, SPARQL service and SHACL engine:

+* Iwan Aucamp
+* Ashley Sommer
+* White Gobo
+* Edmond Chuc